Who would think that health foods could be so dangerous?

 For over fifty years, it has been known that the liver excretes estrogens and other toxins from the body, and that when (because of liver inertia) estrogen isn’t excreted by the liver and kidneys, it is retained in the body.
 This process was observed in both animals and humans decades ago, and it is also well established that estrogen itself suppresses the detoxifying systems, causing fewer carcinogens to be excreted in the urine.
 Ingram’s evidence logically would suggest that the women who have cancer are failing to eliminate estrogens, including phytoestrogens, at a normal rate, and so are retaining a higher percentage of the chemicals consumed in their diets.”

-Many of these studies measured the phytoestrogen content in the urine as an indicator of true phytoestrogen status.
+In other words… Many of these studies measured the phytoestrogen content in the urine as an indicator of true phytoestrogen status.

 Yet, both estrogens and phytoestrogens have been shown to block the estrogen detox pathway, which is a major problem.